Rolling Green Country Club: Early history

-The club was founded on June 24, 1924 when a small group of suburban businessmen from the North Shore (Chicago) took an option on property owned by Dr. Oughton.
+The club was founded on June 24, 1924, when a small group of suburban businessmen from the North Shore (Chicago) took an option on property owned by Dr. Oughton.
 They created an operation policy under a trust agreement and decided to call their new venture Rolling Green Country Club, which was named for the rolling terrain.
 In their first official board meeting, dues were set at $80.
 They also established a $2 guest fee for Saturdays, Sundays, and holidays, and $1 for weekdays.
 By this time, the group had grown to 100 men.
 It was decided later that membership would be limited to 350.

 Dr. Oughton had originally commissioned Donald Ross, a noted golf architect to design the golf course, but later declared the task, “too easy” and took it upon himself to oversee construction and interpret the blueprints.

-In the 1926-27 season, a brochure was published that stated that Rolling Green Country Club is situated on the highest peak of land in Cook County.
+In the 1926–27 season, a brochure was published that stated that Rolling Green Country Club is situated on the highest peak of land in Cook County.
 It also added “the roll of the land makes the game of greater interest to the player, and the natural and artificial drainage makes the course playable even after the heaviest rains.”

 Women have long been welcome at Rolling Green Country Club.
 In the spring of 1927, the Board hired Minnie Stiff as the manager of Rolling Green.
-Her husband Ed also became the club’s engineer.
+Her husband Ed also became the club's engineer.

-Rolling Green has also always been a welcome place for children.
 A playground was built in 1929 in a grove of trees, which included slides, swings, and sand boxes.
-It is reported that the 1929 Chairman of the House Committee said, ”As everyone knows, the formative years are the best ones for learning the ancient and honorable game…By all means, let the boys and girls grow up in a wholesome atmosphere of golf.”